brentkearney/omdrop-awdl/README.md

 over.
 These patches create an `awdl0` interface from the firmware's own AWDL implementation, rather than reimplementing the protocol in userspace.

-This is the driver half of [omdrop](https://github.com/brentkearney/omdrop), which is the userspace and desktop half.
-You need this to make that useful.
+This is the driver half of an upcoming "Omdrop" plugin for [Omarchy M](https://github.com/omacom/omarchy-mac), the Omarchy Linux distribution for Macs.

 ## Hardware